WillianPalhano/LojaLinx/README.md

  - As it was a simple project, I didn't add any excess validations, like checking if the CPF is valid according to the IRS, I only validated the 11 digits.
  - The forms, as requested, are only visual, without sending an email or registering.
  - When prioritizing tasks, I was mainly concerned with the visual, then with the functionality, and ended up not standardizing the objects that return from the endpoint due to lack of experience.
+ - I had trouble finding the "Helvetica Neue" font for free on the internet.
+I chose not to use it, and I used a font that was in the most used Google Fonts, "Roboto".
 ### Difficulties
  The most difficult part of the challenge was working without experience in the job market with javascript.
 Since I started my career, I worked only with Ionic 4, using Angular as a base, so my experience with Typescript was greater, I know how to standardize and organize better in Angular, than in Javascript.